sajjadGG/book-python/http/protocol.rst

 --------------------------
 * Always version API
 * Have stable API!
-* Have deprication policy
-* Use semantic versioning
 * Do not use plural in resources
 * Use HTTP Statuses
 * Use HTTP Methods

 How to version API?
 -------------------
+* Semantic versioning
+* Django versioning
+* API deprication policy

 .. csv-table:: How to version API?
     :header-rows: 1